google/synthmark/docs/HowToRunCommand.md

 VoiceMark measures CPU performance and the behavior of the CPU governor.

 Run VoiceMark with the percent CPU set to 50% for 20 seconds.
 Then run it again at 80%.
-Note that the number of voices may not be linear because of the CPU governor.
+Note that the number of voices may not be linear because of the CPU frequency governor.

     synthmark -tv -s20 -p50
     synthmark -tv -s20 -p80